 Food items may not be consumed during performances.
 Please consume snacks purchased at concessions outside of the concert hall.

 Can I take photos with my cellphone or camera?

 Yes, but only if it is silent, without flash and only when the orchestra is not playing, such as before or after the concert, or during a period of applause.
 Video and audio recording are strictly prohibited during the performance.
 Please be sure to put your phone on silent before the concert begins!

 May I bring my young children to a concert?

 Sharing the joy of orchestral music at a young age is a great way to foster an appreciation and interest in the arts.
-Children age five and older are welcome at any Mainstage concert at FirstOntario Concert Hall with a ticket purchase.
-As with any patrons, ushers will ask parents to take disruptive children out of the auditorium.
+Children age five and older are welcome at any Mainstage concert at FirstOntario Concert Hall with a youth ticket purchase.
+For children aged 5 and younger, we recommend our Family Concert Series or performances at local libraries.